CorinaMurg/web-for-everyone/README.md

 Add description or alt to images re: color contrast

-focus vs focus:visible: check explanation

-6 More Bugs:
-- allow for pinch and zoom

 ABOUT EACH ARTICLE
 - table of contents: should be aside or a section